sUSD Price Tops $1.00 on Major Exchanges (SUSD)

 According to CryptoCompare, “sUSD is a stablecoin that scales while avoiding the risks of centralized off-chain assets will be a huge benefit for the entire trading ecosystem.
 It will provide fast interexchange settlement, stable trading against ERC-20 assets, and a safe place to park value without the need to settle into fiat.
 The network is built on the Ethereum blockchain and it employs two tokens, both of which are ERC20 compatible.
 The Havven network has been released as an open source protocol so that anyone can integrate with it, including exchanges and decentralized platforms. “

-It is usually not presently possible to buy alternative cryptocurrencies such as sUSD directly using U.S. dollars.
-Investors seeking to trade sUSD should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy sUSD using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as sUSD directly using US dollars.
+Investors seeking to trade sUSD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy sUSD using one of the aforementioned exchanges.

 Receive News & Updates for sUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for sUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.